gridclub/gridclub.github.io/_posts/2014-11-10-ebola-hackfest.md

 ### Sponsors
 Thanks to our sponsors!
 They include the [UMass-Amherst GRiD student group](http://umassamherst-grid.github.io/), the [Western Massachusetts Data Science, Stats, and R Meetup](http://www.meetup.com/Pioneer-Valley-and-Five-College-R-Statistical-Meetup/), and more on the way!

+Big thanks also to the [Department of Mathematics & Statistics](http://www.math.umass.edu) at UMass Amherst for allowing us to use one of the department's seminar rooms for the workshop.